Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 To all of our wonderful guests, who did we have?

-Will and Race.
+Will and Reese.

-Will and Race.
+Will and race.

 Well, if you hadn't fucking interrupted me, I was getting there.

-Well, you should have said Nick twice.
+Well, you should say Nick twice.

-That's true.
 I thought I was saving you.

-Rhys Nicholson is where I think I got Nick again.
+Rees Nicholson is where I think I got Nick again.

-Anyway, we love them very much and really appreciate them coming
+Anyway, we love them very much and really appreciate them coming and doing our show.

-and doing our show.
 And thank you for listening.

 This has been a really fun 500th extravaganza.